thinktecture/nodejs-aspnetcore-webapi/README.md

 # Node.js Web API for .NET developers

 This repository contains a Web API sample built with Node.js and ASP.NET Core 1.0.
 A Angular 2 client is used to communicate with the APIs.
+A lot of things in this repo are covered by a [blog series](https://manuel-rauber.com/tag/series-node-js-and-asp-net-core-1-0-usage-comparison/).

 ## Projects